 Invertebrate Range — Dr. Tomasz Baumiller and Dr. Dan Miller

-Vertebrate Range — Dr. Daniel Fisher, Dr. Philip Gingerich, and Dr. Jeffrey Wilson
+Vertebrate Range — Dr. Daniel Fisher, Dr. Matt Friedman, Dr. Jeffrey Wilson, and Dr. Adam Rountrey

 Other Research Laboratories